petsc/petsc/doc/docs/manual/vec.rst

 assembly of a load vector.
 One can also use ``MAX_VALUES`` or ``MIN_VALUES`` with ``SCATTER_REVERSE``.

+``DMPLEX`` does not yet have support for ghosted vectors sharing memory with the global representation.
+This is work in progress, if you have interest in this feature please contact the PETSc community members.

 :any:`sec_partitioning` discusses the important topic of partitioning an unstructured grid.

 .. _sec_ao: